-Centerstone Contracts with CFBHN to implement the Family Wellbeing Treatment Team - known as FLITE - in Lee, Collier, Charlotte, Hendry, and Glades Counties.
+Centerstone contracts with CFBHN to implement the Family Wellbeing Treatment Team - known as FLITE - in Lee, Collier, Charlotte, Hendry, and Glades Counties.
+This program was originally known as the Multidisciplinary Child Welfare Treatment Team (FY 23-24).
 The team provides intensive services to families involved in the child welfare system with concerns of unmanaged or undiagnosed mental health, substance use, or co-occurring disorders of the parent(s) / guardian(s).
-This teaming approach in the system of care allows for the early identification of at-risk families, coordination of timely linkage to services, and supports families with navigating the dependency system and SU/MH treatment services.
+This teaming approach in the system of care allows for the early identification of at-risk families, coordination of timely linkage to services, and supports families with navigating the dependency system and substance use / mental health treatment services.